Get info on what you need to know about driving in New Zealand with ten tips to make it easier for you to drive and stay on the left side of the road.

-The best thing to do if you cannot figure out where you are on a map, is to stop and ask for directions.
+The best thing to do if you cannot figure out where you are is to stop and ask for directions.

 Other than that, even when I thought I was lost, I’ve always been able to find my way again just by following my instincts.

 10. Don’t drink and drive

 So if you are traveling with more people and know you might drink, remember to assign a designated driver when you pick up the car.

-Bonus tip to stay on the left side of the road
+11. Bonus tip to stay on the left side of the road

 Whenever you’re driving on a two-lane road, keep the center line on your side (the driver’s side) of the car.
 This will automatically help you stay on the left side of the road.

-Finally, I’d like to share the biggest challenge I’ve encountered while driving for the first time on the left in New Zealand.
+I’d like to share the biggest challenge I’ve encountered while driving for the first time on the left side of the road in New Zealand.

 The difficult part will probably be getting back on the road after stopping somewhere.
 You must remind yourself to get in the left lane when you get back onto the road.

-Don’t let the same thing happen to you, because you can get into an accident that way.
+Don’t let the same thing happen to you because you can get into an accident that way.
 Luckily the road was empty at the time it happened to me.